 Falcon Heavy draws upon the proven heritage and reliability of Falcon 9.
 It should be noted that each of Falcon Heavy’s side cores, or boosters, is equivalent to the first stage of a Falcon 9 rocket with nine Merlin engines.
-At lift-off, the boosters and the centre core all operate at full thrust.
-Shortly after lift-off, the centre core engines are throttled down.
-After the side cores separate, the centre core engines throttle back up.
+At lift-off, the boosters and the center core all operate at full thrust.
+Shortly after lift-off, the center core engines are throttled down.
+After the side cores separate, the center core engines throttle back up.
 In essence, everything that the Falcon 9 can do, the Falcon Heavy does better and with more power.

 This is how rockets are classified for lift based on lifting capability of payload to Low Earth Orbit (LEO).